 9. Check the weather for freak tornados.
 Try and learn from what happened in China to the boy swept up 4m into the air.

 10. Think carefully about prizes this year – forget medals – time for a change.
 Perhaps a butternut squash for first place, a bag of Jersey royals for 2nd and a bag of ugly carrots for 3rd?
 Take a look at the article about veg being used as prizes for Sports Day elsewhere.

 11. Definitely do welly-wanging again although move well away from the gardens that back onto the field – Mrs Darma surprised us all with how far she could wang a welly.
 She’s eager to defend her title.

 12. Bean bag on the head and Space Hopper races very popular – perhaps combine this summer?
 Remind children that they can’t hold the bean bag on their head – we say it every year and they still do it.

-13. Staff vs Lunchtime Supervisors Tug Of War was embarrassing for all last year.
+13. Staff vs parents Tug Of War was embarrassing for all last year.
 Mrs Glen’s wrist is still bandaged up and the physio isn’t working.

 14. Bucket of water relay was a monster hit with teachers soaking children with water guns.
 They loved it…(teachers that is).

 15. The weather was too hot for the dressing up obstacle race – get rid of scarves, bobble hats and gloves this year?

 16. The skipping race starts off as skipping but just turns into the 100m – ditch?

 17. Running with the football between your knees race?
 Children loved it but the parent version was alarming – not sure.